Situation-Aware Interactive MPC Switching for Autonomous Driving: Interactive MPC Formulations

 Since belief states quantify uncertainty and evolve with new information, incorporating belief updates into MPC formulations can induce a dual control effect.
-There are two main approaches to implementing dual MPC:~\citep{MESBAH2018107, arcari2020approximate}: the \emph{explicit} approach introduces information gain into the objective function to encourage probing behavior~\citep{sadigh2018planning}, whereas the \emph{implicit} approach incorporates belief evolution to couple estimation and planning~\citep{hu2024active}.
+Two main approaches have been proposed~\citep{MESBAH2018107, arcari2020approximate}: the \emph{explicit} approach introduces an information gain term into the objective function to encourage probing behavior~\citep{sadigh2018planning}, whereas the \emph{implicit} approach incorporates belief evolution to couple estimation and planning~\citep{hu2024active}.

 \textbf{Explicit dual MPC:} Building upon the reactive branch MPC framework, the \emph{explicit dual MPC} augments the objective function with an expected information gain associated with the current belief state: